Fall Soup Recipes

 2. Prepare sweet potatoes: Peel, cube, and toss with olive oil and salt

-3. Roast: Cook until tender and browned
+3. Roast: Cook for 25–30 minutes, stirring once halfway, until tender and lightly caramelized at the edges

 6. Add tomatoes and broth: Bring to a gentle simmer